-Window air conditioners are not allowed to be installed in windows of residential buildings due to the potential for damage to window frames, risk of the unit falling because of improper installation, risk of overloading circuits, negative impact on energy conservation measures and Environmental Protection Agency requirements to track quantities of “Freon” on campus.
+Portable and Window air conditioners are not allowed to be installed in residential buildings due to the potential for damage to window frames, risk of the unit falling because of improper installation, risk of overloading circuits, negative impact on energy conservation measures and Environmental Protection Agency requirements to track quantities of “Freon” on campus.

 Furniture is provided to all student rooms and lounges.
 All furniture must remain in the room.
 The University does not move or store furniture for students.
 A fine will be charged for any furniture that is missing from a room.